rubyaustralia/ruby_au/app/documents/constitution.markdown

 #### 43 Composition of Committee

-1. The Committee consists of—
+1. The Committee consists of:
     1. a President; and
     2. a Vice-President; and
     3. a Secretary; and
     4. a Treasurer; and
-    5. four ordinary members (if any) elected under rule 52.
+    5. Ordinary members, if any, as elected under rule 52.

 #### 44 General Duties